Data Processing Addendum

 1. Physical and Environmental Security

-• Privileged access rights to IT systems, applications, and network services are only granted to individuals who reasonably need it to accomplish their tasks (least-privilege principle)
+- Privileged access rights granted only to individuals who reasonably need it (least-privilege principle)

-• Access rights of employees and external personnel to IT systems and applications is removed immediately upon termination of employment or contract
+- Access rights removed immediately upon termination of employment or contract

 3. Availability Control

-• All Customer Personal Data is stored in multiple availability zones to protect against environmental threats (e.g., heat, humidity, fire), physical attacks, or accidents*
+- Customer Personal Data stored in multiple availability zones to protect against environmental threats

-IT systems and applications in non-production environments are logically or physically separated from IT systems and applications in production environments.
+- IT systems and applications in non-production environments are logically or physically separated from production environments

 4. Operations Security

-• Employees of Obvious must complete annual security awareness and data privacy training
+- Annual security awareness and data privacy training for all employees

 5. Transmission Controls

-• Obvious administers IT systems and applications by using encrypted connections, with TLS and SSH
+- IT systems and applications administered using encrypted connections with TLS and SSH

-• Obvious protects the integrity of content during transmission by network protocols, such as TLS 1.2 or greater
+- Content integrity during transmission protected by network protocols such as TLS 1.2 or greater

-• Obvious encrypts, or enables its Subprocessors to encrypt, Customer Personal Data that is transmitted over public networks
+- Customer Personal Data transmitted over public networks is encrypted

-• Obvious uses secure Key Management Systems (KMS) to store secret keys in the cloud
+- Secure Key Management Systems (KMS) used to store secret keys in the cloud

 6. Security Incidents